Vehicle engulfed in flames after fatal crash on 60 Freeway in Hacienda Heights; several EB lanes blocked

 The crash was reported around 5:30 a.m. near Hacienda Boulevard, according to authorities.

-AIR7 HD was over the scene as the vehicle caught fire, sending a thick plume of smoke into the sky while other vehicles attempted to drive around the incident.
+AIR7 HD was over the scene as the vehicle caught fire, sending a thick plume of smoke into the sky while drivers attempted to maneuver around the incident.

-Details of what led up to the crash were not immediately available.
+Details of what led up to the crash have not yet been released.
 Investigators were reportedly working to determine whether street racing was involved.

-All eastbound lanes were closed during the investigation.
-It was unclear when lanes would reopen.
+All eastbound lanes were closed except for the right lane.
+It was unclear when the other lanes would reopen.

 Vehicle engulfed in flames after fatal crash on 60 Freeway in Hacienda Heights; several EB lanes blocked